Information Resources Management

 At the countrywide level, the racial-ethnic distribution of information resources management majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Information Resources Management appeals to people across the globe.
-About 14.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Information Resources Management.
+About 14.9% of those with this major are international students.

 How Much Do Information Resources Management Majors Make?

 The median salary for someone in a career related to information resources management is $152,860.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.